cuenca-mx/docker-python/README.md

 # docker-python

-base Docker image for python projects
+This repo contains the base Docker image for Cuenca's python projects.